As you might have heard a lot recently, Leipzig has been found to be a very attractive and livable city in several rankings over the past years.

-- Marketing Mindsets Ok, so I am a bit biased here being that I am the marketer at the SpinLab, but just as crucial as coding, founders typically need someone to get their product in front of their audience smartly.
+- Marketing Mindsets.
+Just as crucial as coding, founders typically need someone to get their product in front of their audience smartly.
 Emphasis on smartly.
 If you recall from another article, why startups struggle with online marketing, you’ll remember that founders have a bad habit of wanting to throw lots of money at the problem early on in the game.
 A good marketer will develop a scalable marketing plan for you, that grows with the product and makes use of your budget as best as possible.
 Best to implement this sooner than later.

-- Finance and Business Gurus it goes without saying, that money management is a skill on its own.
+- Finance and Business Gurus.
+It goes without saying that money management is a skill on its own.
 This can get especially dangerous if you’re a new startup not used to things like business taxation, regional financial laws and grants, and other financial bureaucratic objects of concern.
 Hire someone who knows what they’re doing in this realm, this way you’ll make sure you’re making the most of the money you’ve got, and you’re not missing out on any money you could be getting.
-Something as simple what city to officially register your business in, could be an overlooked and costing mistake.
+Something as simple as which city to officially register your business in, could be an overlooked and costing mistake.

 Keep your programming skills fresh to advance in the startup world

 A startup job in Leipzig can be a truly rewarding experience, but as already mentioned in this article, Leipzig is still a growing and thriving scene in the startup world.
 You cannot expect to show up in this city with an exact idea of what you want to do for a startup, and then land exactly that job.